Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: CONCLUSIONS

 \section{CONCLUSIONS}

-A novel end-to-end encrypted traffic classification approach utilizing deep neural networks was presented in this article focused on the study of a conventional encrypted traffic classification approach utilizing a divide-and-conquer technique.
+A novel end-to-end encrypted traffic classification approach utilizing deep neural networks was presented in this article focused o n the study of a conventional encrypted traffic classification approach utilizing a divide-and-conquer technique.
 The approach combines feature configuration, extraction of features, and compilation of features into a common structure.
 Therefore, it can obtain further traffic features efficiently.
-Contrary to either the divide-and-conquer approach and other strategies of artificial intelligence, the end-to-end approach has a strong adaptive impact.
+Contrary to either the divide-and-conquer approach and other strategies of machine learning, the end-to-end approach has a strong adaptive impact.
 We noticed that the proposed neural networks are far quite suited than prior machine learning solutions to the challenge of encrypted traffic classification.
 The results on the mentioned datasets brought substantial refinements to all of the state-of-the-art methods, confirming the reliability of our envisaged end-to-end principle.
-Recent research has shown that deep learning techniques, including MLP and RNN, have excellent prospects in the traffic classification area.
+Recent research has shown that deep learning techniques, including cascade neural networks by rejection have excellent prospects in the traffic classification area.
 We intend to accurately analyze the solution suggested in this article to enhance classification of traffic capabilities.